Oracle posterior contraction rates under hierarchical priors: Models and applications

-In this section we work out a couple of specific statistical experiments that satisfy Bernstein-inequality Assumption \ref{assump:laplace_cond_kl} to illustrate the scope of the general theory in Section \ref{section:gen_frame}.
-Some of the examples come from \cite{ghosal2007convergence}; we identify the `intrinsic' metric to use in these examples.
-Since Bernstein inequality is a fundamental probabilistic tool, and has been derived in a wide range of complicated (dependent) settings (\cite{adamczak2007tail,merlevede2009bernstein}), we expect many more experiments to be covered beyond the ones we present here.
+In this section we work out a couple of specific statistical models that satisfy the local Gaussianity Assumption \ref{assump:laplace_cond_kl} to illustrate the scope of the general results in Section \ref{section:gen_frame}.
+Some of the examples come from \cite{ghosal2007convergence}; we identify the `intrinsic' metric to use in these models.
+Some concrete applications are also given.
+The applications presented in this section serve as a demonstration of the scope of our general results in deriving new contraction rate results.
+More applications can be found in Appendix \ref{section:more_examples} to illustrate the localization principle (cf. Section \ref{section:localization}) and aid calculations/formulation in complicated list of models.